a

 3. They learn that happy people may live longer in general.

-Amy Cuevas Schroeder is the founder and CEO of The Midst.
-By day, she works full time on the Atlassian AI team.
-By night, she's building The Midst to empower women in their late 30s to 50s.
-She started her first business, Venus Zine, in her dorm room at Michigan State University, and later sold the company.
-She now lives in the Phoenix area, and is raising twin girls with her husband, Martin, a therapist.
-Between Venus and The Midst, she's worked as a content leader for Etsy, Minted, Unusual Ventures, Grow Therapy, and has written for NYLON, Pitchfork, The Startup, West Elm, and more.
+Amy Cuevas Schroeder is the founder of The Midst and The Midst Substack, the community platform helping women over 40 live healthy, inspired lives on their terms.
+Amy started her first business, Venus Zine, in her dorm room at Michigan State University, scaled the magazine to international distribution, and sold the company to a Chicago publisher a decade later.
+She now lives in the Phoenix area and is raising twin girls with her husband, Martin Cuevas, a psychotherapist at Therapy for Creativity.
+Between Venus and The Midst, she's worked as a content strategist for Writer AI, Etsy, Minted, Unusual Ventures, Atlassian, and Grow Therapy, and has written for TechCrunch, NYLON, Pitchfork, The Startup, West Elm, and more.
+As a serial contentpreneur, she specializes in creating meaningful content at scale, with thriving communities at the center.
+Amy now works as a startup advisor, perimenopause market expert and consultant to businesses.
+She is an SEO expert who scaled The Midst organic views to 700,000 in 2025.
 Subscribe to The Midst newsletter for exclusive content that you can't get on the-midst.com here on The Midst Substack.
+View Amy's content portfolio here.